Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10000 | grep -o "ATGGGA"
 ```

-This is a bit much to count by each, so lets count the how many lines were printed by grep using the ***wc*** (word count) command with the `-l` option specified for lines.
+This is a bit much to count one by one, so lets count how many lines were printed by grep using the ***wc*** (word count) command with the `-l` option specified for 'lines'.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10000 | grep -o "ATGGGA" | wc -l
 ```

-Using a similar approach, we could count up all of the instances of individual DNA bases (C,G) called by the sequencer in this sample.
+We could also count up all of the instances of individual DNA bases (C,G) called by the sequencer in this sample.
 Here we use the ***sort*** command to sort the bases printed by grep, grep again to just get the bases we are interested in, then using the ***uniq*** command with the `-c` option to count up the unique elements.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10000 | grep -o . | sort | grep 'C\|G' | uniq -c
 ```

-Now we have the number of Gs and Cs across the reads from the first 10000 records.
-A quick and easy program to get GC content.
+Now we have the number of Gs and Cs across the reads from the first 10,000 records.
+A quick and easy program to get GC content!
 GC content is used in basic quality control of sequence from FASTQs to check for potential contamination of the sequencing library.
 We just used this code to check 1 sample, but what if we want to know for our 4 samples?

 ## For & while loops